cbochs/grapple.nvim/README.md

 ## Grapple Windows

 Popup windows are made available to enable easy management of tags and scopes.
 The opened buffer is given its own syntax (`grapple`) and file type (`grapple`) and can be modified like a regular buffer; meaning items can be selected, modified, reordered, or deleted with well-known vim motions.
-The floating window can be closed with either `q` or `<esc>`.
+The floating window can be toggled or closed with either `q` or `<esc>`.

 ### Tags Window